panda-big/JobServices/README.md

 # JobServices
-Create a Services on Windows ; Use Topshelf
+Create a Services on Windows ; Use Topshelf,Quartz